hackclub/OnBoard/projects/Hackercard/Readme.md

 # My HackerCard

 How much is it going to cost?
-13$
+Merchandise Total
+$13.00
+Shipping Estimate
+$21.40
+--
+Grand Total
+$34.40